This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The European Commission says the following:

 Internet access in Europe very much depends on who your mobile phone contract is with and when you started the contract.
 All UK providers now limit data usage in the EU in some way or another, and it’s a good idea to check with your provider to make sure you don’t run up a big bill.
-You can find lots of information in our guide to the best SIM cards in Europe, especially if you’re planning to be away for more than a few weeks.

-We have been using and recommend ConnectPlus for cloud SIM connectivity in the UK and Europe.
-You can choose from unlimited data packs to just single days, depending on your needs.
-The device is no larger than a slimline smartphone, connects with up to ten devices, is charged easily with a USB and can be delivered within a few days of ordering.
-Use the code ‘thegapdecaders’ at checkout to get 50% off in the first month!
+We have been using ConnectPls for cloud SIM and eSIM connectivity in the UK and Europe.
+The service has been pretty faultless and you can choose from unlimited data packs to just single days, depending on your needs.
+Use the code ‘thegapdecaders’ at checkout to get 30% off in the first month!

-Europe Campervan Hire or Taking Your Own?
+Europe Motorhome Hire or Taking Your Own?

 Our recommended European campervan and motorhome hire company is Motorhome Republic, which has hundreds of pick-up locations across Europe, all perfect starting points to see all the best bits as you road trip Europe.

-An aggregate motorhome and campervan booking site, Motorhome Republic pull together all the best deals from many different rental companies, to offer you a wide choice of options alongside an excellent English-speaking expert motorhome Concierge Team.
+An aggregate motorhome and campervan booking site, Motorhome Republic pull together all the best deals from many different rental companies to offer you a wide choice of options alongside an excellent English-speaking expert motorhome Concierge Team.

-If you’re coming from North America and are used to traveling in a recreational vehicle, motorhomes in Europe are a little different from RVs in the States.
+If you’re coming from North America and are used to travelling in a recreational vehicle, motorhomes in Europe are a little different from RVs in the States.
 Styled differently and significantly smaller (even if it feels large to us Brits!), we generally don’t have slide-outs, full-sized appliances or beds in our motorhomes.

 Most European motorhomes use cassette toilets, rather than having a black or black and grey waste tank, but you’ll be pleased to know that European motorhomes are usually left-hand drive, so just like travelling in an RV at home 🙂

-Preparing Your Van for Europe
+Preparing Your ‘Van for Europe

 Heating

-If you’re planning on spending winter in mainland Europe then you may need heating in your motorhome.
+If you’re planning on spending winter in mainland Europe, then you may need heating in your motorhome.
 Some areas in countries like Spain and Portugal are warm enough year-round for you to not need heating, but if you head into the mountains, then you could well be facing freezing temperatures.

 RELATED POST: Winter in a Motorhome – Tips, Tricks & Essentials